-The psychology major is designed for students with a variety of career goals.
+The psychological science major is designed for students with a variety of career goals.
 You may be seeking employment immediately after graduation, or you may use your degree as preparation for graduate study leading to a variety of careers in teaching, counseling, and other fields.

 After Ball State, our psychology majors find employment in social service agencies, academics, business, nonprofit, and government organizations.
 Another popular career path for our graduates is to become a high school teacher.
 Our alumni have also worked in various student services positions on university campuses, and as trainers and educators for the mentally disabled.